seetharaman52/PettyShop/README.md

  	insert into company(company_name, cash_balance) values('Stationery Paradise', 0);

    	- For Linux users,
-    	- I have exported my schema in name "myshop.sql"
+    	- I have exported my schema in a name "myshop.sql"
-     	- Just create a database with any name
-      	- Then goto Linux terminal (basically bash)
+     	- Just create a database with any name, then goto Linux terminal (basically bash)
         - Change the working directory to the location of myshop.sql
 	- mysql -u "username" -p "Your database Name" < myshop.sql
  	- Now use "mysql -u root -p" to enter into db in terminal